andrewhinh/captafied/README.md

 Once the user submits a table and a request regarding it, we first determine if the request involves:

 - Clustering (where text strings and/or images are grouped by similarity)

+To be implemented:
-- Text Search (where results are ranked by relevance to a query string)
+- *Text Search (where results are ranked by relevance to a query string)*
-- Image Search (where results are ranked by relevance to a query image)
+- *Image Search (where results are ranked by relevance to a query image)*
-- Anomaly detection (where outliers with little relatedness are identified)
+- *Anomaly detection (where outliers with little relatedness are identified)*
-- Diversity measurement (where similarity distributions are analyzed)
+- *Diversity measurement (where similarity distributions are analyzed)*
-- Classification (where text strings and/or images are classified by their most similar label)
+- *Classification (where text strings and/or images are classified by their most similar label)*

 If so, we use [OpenAI's CLIP](#credit) to compute image and/or text embeddings and [UMAP](#credit) to reduce the embeddings' dimensionality as necessary.
 Then, we call the corresponding manually-implemented function to perform the task.
 Otherwise, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following: